OllinDesigns/toDoList/README.md

 The app is tested using Jest.
 Test suites ensure that the API endpoints behave correctly, database operations are performed accurately.

-## for GitHub

-The ToDoList app is a simple task management application built with Node.js, Express.js, and React.js.
-It allows users to create, view, update, and delete tasks.
-The backend of the app is powered by Express.js, providing RESTful API endpoints for managing tasks stored in a MongoDB database.
-On the frontend, React.js is used to create an interactive user interface where users can add new tasks, mark tasks as completed, and delete tasks.
-The app features responsive design, dark mode, and a clean user interface for a seamless task management experience.

 ## Getting Started

 To get started with the application, follow these steps: